byuitechops/canvas-course-getter/projectCaptureDoc.md

 -----

 ## Objectives
-1. Provide the user with a list of selectable filters to choose from.
-(Inquirer) 1.5 Provide the user with a way to make special rules to allow for repeatable/bulk use.
+1. Provide the user with a easy access to a list of selectable filters to choose from.
-2. Determine what the most efficient API call is to get courses by user's specification.
-3. Make the API calls and return a list of the courses matching the requested filtration. (canvas-api-wrapper)
+2. Make the API calls and return a list of the courses matching the requested filtration.

 -----